centreon/centreon-documentation/cloud/alerts-notifications/notif-configuration.md

 * If, after these 3 checks, the resource is still in a non-ok status, its status type becomes HARD and notifications start being sent.
 * Checks are then made every 5 minutes to see if the resource is still in a HARD state.
 Notifications are sent every 5 minutes.

-> To ensure compatibility with future versions, do not change these values.

 ## Troubleshooting

 ### Contacts are not receiving notification emails